 The stock is currently trading at US$29.00 on the share market, which means it is overvalued by 21% compared to my intrinsic value of $24.01.
 This means that the buying opportunity has probably disappeared for now.
 If you like the stock, you may want to keep an eye out for a potential price decline in the future.
 Given that Louisiana-Pacific’s share is fairly volatile (i.e. its price movements are magnified relative to the rest of the market) this could mean the price can sink lower, giving us another chance to buy in the future.
 This is based on its high beta, which is a good indicator for share price volatility.

 What kind of growth will Louisiana-Pacific generate?

 Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
 Although value investors would argue that it’s the intrinsic value relative to the price that matter the most, a more compelling investment thesis would be high growth potential at a cheap price.
-Though in the case of Louisiana-Pacific, it is expected to deliver a highly negative earnings growth in the upcoming, which doesn’t help build up its investment thesis.
-It appears that risk of future uncertainty is high, at least in the near term.
+With profit expected to more than double over the next couple of years, the future seems bright for Louisiana-Pacific.
+It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 What this means for you:

 Are you a shareholder?
 LPX’s optimistic future growth appears to have been factored into the current share price, with shares trading above its fair value.
 At this current price, shareholders may be asking a different question – should I sell?
 If you believe LPX should trade below its current price, selling high and buying it back up again when its price falls towards its real value can be profitable.
 But before you make this decision, take a look at whether its fundamentals have changed.